 Just outside of St. Felicien in the Saguneay region is Club Tobo-Ski, a local family favourite for downhill and cross-country skiing, snowshoeing and fat tire biking.

 The ski hill isn’t very big but it’s the perfect place to learn to ski and its very family-friendly.
 With the amount of snow the area receives, you can be assured that the cross-country skiing is superlative and there’s a good chance you’ll be breaking trail on snowshoes.
 You can rent everything you need onsite.

-The TDLG in the Gaspésie region – one of the top things to do in Quebec – and a week long workout to boot
+11. Participate in the TDLG in the Gaspésie region – one of the top things to do in Quebec

 The TDLG is a six day all-inclusive sports vacation (some might not think of it in those terms) that involves approximately 200 kilometres of cross-country skiing or 90 kilometres of snowshoeing along marked and groomed trails in the mountains and along the coast of the Gaspésie region.

 Meet like-minded people, test your body, enjoy incredible scenery and after six days feel that fine sense of accomplishment of finishing such an event.
-The next one takes place from February 23 – March 2, 2019.
+The next one is on hold for 2022.

 I know I will continue to visit Quebec in winter and I hope I have inspired you to give the province a chance.
 Quebecers joie de vivre is contagious.
 Go catch some of it.